kyleGrealis/juntos_sites/README.md

 1. Use sidebar filters to select services
 2. Browse the table of matching sites
-3. Click a site row and press 'View [Site Name]' for full details
+3. Click a site row to view full details
 4. Clear filters with 'Clear All Filters' button

 ## Data